SimulationTools/SimulationTools/Source/Documentation/English/Guides/Numerical Relativity.md

       "AlignedPhases" -> "Add multiples of 2 Pi to a set of phases such that they are close together at a particular time.
-This is necessary due to the 2 Pi ambiguity when converting from real and imaginary to amplitude and phase.", "ReadExtrapolatedPsi4" -> "Read an (l,m) mode of Psi4 extrapolated to infinite radius from a simulation", "Psi4ToStrain" -> "Convert an (l,m) mode of Psi4 to the corresponding mode of the strain, h.", "ReadCycles" -> "Read the number of waveform cycles in the (2,2) mode of a simulation" }],
+This is necessary due to the 2 Pi ambiguity when converting from real and imaginary to amplitude and phase.", "ReadExtrapolatedPsi4" -> "Read an (l,m) mode of Psi4 extrapolated to infinite radius from a simulation", "Psi4ToStrain" -> "Convert an (l,m) mode of Psi4 to the corresponding mode of the strain, h.", "ReadWaveformCycles" -> "Read the number of waveform cycles in the (2,2) mode of a simulation."
+     }],

    GuideSection[